 Are EFI’s Board of Directors meetings open to the public?

 All of EFI Board meetings, including committee meetings, are publicly noticed under the Sunshine Law.
-In addition, EFI requested the Florida Channel televise the meetings live on air or streaming on its website.
+When possible, the Florida Channel televises the meetings live on air or streaming on its website.
 EFI welcomes the public’s interest in the operations and performance of its objectives.
 Recent meetings can be found here.

 What is the EFI Board of Director Finance & Compensation Committee responsible for?